-Peggy (McKay) Shinn was born in New Haven, Connecticut, and raised in Vermont’s Northeast Kingdom, where she learned to ski, ride her bike in the woods, eat asparagus and strawberries from her dad’s organic garden, and occasionally read a book.
+Peggy (McKay) Shinn was born in New Haven, Connecticut, and raised in Vermont’s Northeast Kingdom, where she learned to ski, ride her bike in the woods, eat asparagus and strawberries from her dad’s organic garden.

 World Class: The Making of the U.S. Women’s Cross-Country Ski Team is her second book.
+It has received the International Skiing History Association’s Ullr Award and the North American Snowsports Journalists Association’s Harold S. Hirsch Award.
 Her first book, Deluge, chronicled Tropical Storm Irene, flash floods in Vermont, and how the state saved itself.

 She moved back to Vermont in 1997 and now lives in Rutland with her husband, daughter, and no remaining cats.